-Table X. Summary of large representative studies of sex difference in vocabulary in adults.
+Table X. Summary of large representative studies of sex differences in vocabulary in adults.

 The meta-analysis by Hyde & Linn included studies of children as well as adults, and the remaining studies included only adults and usually had more than 1000 subjects, mostly from standardization samples.
 Only the two studies from Taiwan show a male advantage of note, and the mean across all rows is 0.07 (without Taiwan, 0.02).
-While we don't know why we observe a difference where others generally don't, we speculate this may be due to a sex difference self-selection bias for online testing, such that duller men have a stronger tendency not to participate compared to duller women.
+(Lynn, 2021) carried out a meta-analysis of subtest results from Wechsler tests, and found similar results.
+For instance, there was a median male advantage of only 0.12 d on the vocabulary scale across 34 studies, less than half the male advantage we find in this study.
+While we don't know why we observe a notable difference where others generally don't, we speculate this may be due to a sex difference self-selection bias for online testing, such that duller men have a stronger tendency not to participate compared to duller women.
 It is known that academic study participation is related to intelligence and educational attainment, and that this effect differs by sex (Pirastu et al., 2021; but note that direction of bias varied between 23andme and UK Biobank!).
 However, it is not known how this generalizes to online tests taken at leisure.

 Third, we find that the site's scoring approach of summing correct answers and subtracting the incorrect ones is inferior to using the simpler approach of summing correct answers only.
-Furthermore, using an IRT scoring approach is slightly superior to both of these simpler approaches (r with age .40 vs. .35/.38).
+Furthermore, using an IRT scoring approach is slightly superior to both of these simpler approaches (r with age .40 vs. .35/.38; r with education .44 vs. .42/.43).
 However, we find that using the full categorical data is not better than using the dichotomized data (Storme et al., 2019).
 It is thus suggested that the website also adopt a dichotomous IRT approach for scoring in conjunction with the sum of correct responses approach, given its ease of understanding.
 The current scoring rule that subtracts points for incorrect answers is suboptimal.
+The main limitation of this criterion analysis is that we only have 2 variables to investigate.
+It would be preferable to repeat this method comparison using a wider range of criterion variables, and preferably in a larger dataset, so that precision would be sufficiently high to detect even small differences between correlations (e.g., r = .20 vs. .22).